Sponsored by the American Scandinavian Heritage Foundation

 Prize: wife's weight in beer

 The Wife Carrying Contest, based on Finnish traditions, will return this year.
-It was quite popular with the audience in 2016.
+It was quite popular with the audience for the past two years.

 The Wife Carrying Contest is based on a 19th century Finnish legend "Ronkainen the Robber" who had high qualifications for the men he accepted into his band.
 To prove their worth, men had to compete through a difficult course with a heavy sack (or woman grabbed from neighboring villages) on their back.
 The first modern day wife-carrying event was held in Finland in 1991 and foreign contestants were admitted in 1995.
 There are now United States as well as world championships held.